Partnering for Agroforestry

 Nettle Valley Farm

-Organic Compound has over 40 acres of a diverse agroforestry system, filled with hybrid hazelnuts, american elderberries, silvopastured poultry and so much more.
-The farm hosts events, farm tours and community gardening activities.
-The family farm’s success is a combination of partnerships including one with Tree-Range® Chicken to launch the first commercially scaled regenerative poultry production units.
-Business relationships, shared investments, generational lands and community support have anchored this farm’s success.
+Organic Compound has over 40 acres of a diverse agroforestry system, filled with hybrid hazelnuts, American elderberries, silvopastured poultry and so much more.
+The family farm partnered with Tree-Range® Chicken to launch one of the first commercially scaled regenerative poultry production units.

 Lily Springs Farm